 – Additional game packs provide an extra character slot

-– Spare character slots can be used for an alter ego, or to customize an NPC character
+– Spare character slots can be used for an alter ego, or to customise an NPC character

 – Content of the game package (like UEC’s) will only split up sometime in the future

 – If packages contain physical goodies, RSI will send those to you sometime in the future

 – Game packages and standalone ships may include LTI

 – Lifetime Insurance always applies to all ships included within that package (rather not to other items though)